grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/sc.md

 organizational personnel with information security responsibilities

 organizational personnel with responsibilities for cryptographic key establishment and/or management

 Mechanisms supporting and/or implementing cryptographic key establishment and management

+### sc-12.1: Availability

+Maintain availability of information in the event of the loss of cryptographic keys by users.

+Escrowing of encryption keys is a common practice for ensuring availability in the event of key loss.
+A forgotten passphrase is an example of losing a cryptographic key.

+information availability is maintained in the event of the loss of cryptographic keys by users.

+System and communications protection policy

+procedures addressing cryptographic key establishment, management, and recovery

+system design documentation

+system configuration settings and associated documentation

+system audit records

+system security plan

+other relevant documents or records

+System/network administrators

+organizational personnel with information security responsibilities

+organizational personnel with responsibilities for cryptographic key establishment or management

+Mechanisms supporting and/or implementing cryptographic key establishment and management